Percy McElwaine: Legal, political and judicial career

 McElwaine was made acting Solicitor General of Kenya on 15 October 1925, and a nominated official (i.e., ex officio) member of the Legislative Council of Kenya on 28 October.

-After being appointed a Senior Crown Counsel in British Kenya on 1 January 1926, McElwaine served another spell in the Legislative Council from 11 April 1927, when he was appointed to fill in for Frederick Gordon Smith during his absence.
+After being appointed a Senior Crown Counsel in British Kenya on 1 January 1926, McElwaine served another spell in the Legislative Council from 11 April 1927, when he was appointed to fill in for Frederic Gordon Smith during his absence.
 The appointment was evidently renewed on 11 May, but terminated on 4 August that year, on the permanent appointment of Thomas Dundas Hope Bruce.

 McElwaine was subsequently Attorney General of Fiji from 1927 to 1931 under Governors Sir Eyre Hutson and Sir Arthur Fletcher.
 In 1930, he moved to Singapore to take up the position of Deputy Public Prosecutor.
 He went on to become Attorney General of the Straits Settlements on 21 April 1933.
 He remained in this office until 10 August 1936.
 He then became Chief Justice of the Straits Settlements (Penang, Malacca and Singapore) from 1936 to 1946.
 He was knighted in 1939.
 His photograph is in a display at the former Supreme Court of Singapore, now called The Arts House.

 While Chief Justice of the Straits Settlements, McElwaine was unsympathetic to the idea of appointing "Asiatics", as he called Asians, to senior judicial posts.
 "I am doubtful whether any Asiatic is suitable for the post of Registrar of the Supreme Court, whatever his professional qualifications be," he declared on 29 August 1938.

 During the Second World War, he was imprisoned for six months in Changi Prison and afterwards in Taiwan (where he wrote notes on his life which are now kept at the Imperial War Museum in London) and Mukden in Manchuria.

 He died on 24 October 1969 in Devon, at the age of 85.